aikaterna/aikaterna-cogs/README.md

 dadjokes - Another UltimatePancake cog.
 Get some dad jokes on command.

-dictonary - I stole this from UltimatePancake's v2 cogs, defines words via a dictonary.
-Only the "define" command for now until the dependency owner updates their files with a pending PR.
+dictonary - Define words and look up antonyms and synonyms.
+Originally by UltimatePancake.

 dungeon - New users with new accounts will be shuffled off to a locked channel on-join to help mitigate raiders.
-Please see the dungeon_readme.md file on this repo for more information.
+Please see the [dungeon_readme.md](https://github.com/aikaterna/aikaterna-cogs/blob/v3/dungeon_readme.md) file on this repo for more information.

 hunting - A long overdue port of Paddo's v2 hunting game to v3.

 icyparser - Show icecast/shoutcast stream information.
 An audio addon cog to show the current stream info, or provide a url yourself.

-imgwelcome - The repo can be found at: https://github.com/aikaterna/imgwelcome
+imgwelcome - Welcome users to your server(s) with an image.
+The repo can be found on my repo page here on github.

 inspirobot - Fetch "inspirational" messages from inspirobot.me with [p]inspireme.